adeeb897/autonomous-agent/notes/work_log.md

 - [x] Summarized current work log into the appropriate format.
 - [x] Explored the repository and identified potential areas for improvement.
 - [x] Consolidated enhancement proposals and updated the README.md to reflect new features or improvements.
-- [x] Created `data_sources.md` to list potential data sources for the knowledge ingestion pipeline.
-- [x] Created `knowledge_ingestion_pipeline.md` to document the knowledge ingestion pipeline.

 ### In Progress
+- [ ] Task 1: Conduct research and make a decision on how to best effect positive change in the real world.
-- [ ] Task 1: Implement a knowledge ingestion pipeline.
+- [ ] Task 2: Implement a knowledge ingestion pipeline.
-- [ ] Task 2: Improve documentation by consolidating enhancement proposals and implementation notes.
+- [ ] Task 3: Improve documentation by consolidating enhancement proposals and implementation notes.
-- [ ] Task 3: Enhance error handling in the agent's commit and pull request recognition process.
+- [ ] Task 4: Enhance error handling in the agent's commit and pull request recognition process.
-- [ ] Task 4: Develop sandboxing mechanisms for isolating the agent.
+- [ ] Task 5: Develop sandboxing mechanisms for isolating the agent.

 ### Blockers
 - None at this moment.